 · Continued planning of an external research project and grant application based on the SRP (if funded)

 · Mid-year meeting reviewing overall progress including SRP progress, mentee presentation, and grant review process

 · 2-3 day Annual Workshop-Conference with all PRIDE sites and NHLBI staff in the Washington, DC area

 Component 3: Training during the second summer consists of

 · Emphasis on the progress with external grant applications (K and /or R)

 · Mock Study Sessions

-· Lectures in bioinformatics and in responsible conduct of research
+· Lectures on additional skill development and continuing discussion of responsible conduct of research

-Component 4: Extensive mentoring and follow up activities with regular evaluations and tracking
+Component 4: Small Research Projects (SRPs) and extensive mentoring and follow-up activities with regular evaluations and tracking

-Mentors: Each Trainee is teamed up with Mentors from Washington University and their Home Institution.
+Mentors: Each mentee is teamed up with mentors from Washington University and their home institution.